Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Real data illustration

-The second data set pertains to the ``Opportunity Knocks'' (OK) randomized experiment aimed at evaluating the effect of academic achievement awards on the academic performance of college students \citep{angrist2014opportunity}.
-We focus on second-year college students.
-Based on the sex and discretized high school grades, the students are stratified into $M=8$ blocks with sizes ranging from 42 to 90.
-In each block, only about 20 students are assigned to the treatment group (receiving incentives), and thus, the propensity scores are significantly different across blocks.
-We consider the average grades at the end of the year as the outcome.
-There are 23 baseline covariates, such as demographic variables and grade point average (GPA) in the previous year.
-We consider adjusting for the main effect, quadratic terms of the continuous covariates, and two-way interactions.
-The design matrix $\xm$ has $p=253$ columns (covariates) and $n=506$ rows (observations).
-To evaluate the repeated sampling properties of different estimators, which depend on all of the potential outcomes, we match the treated units to the control units by using the 23 baseline covariates \citep{sekhon2011multivariate} to impute the unobserved potential outcomes.
-We use the same blocking and propensity scores for each block as those in the original experiment and implement either stratified randomization or stratified rerandomization in the design stage.
-For the rerandomization, we use the following covariates: age, high school grades, and GPA of the previous year.
+In this part, we use experimental data to illustrate the merits of the combination of stratified rerandomization and the Lasso adjustment.
+The ``Opportunity Knocks'' (OK) randomized experiment aimed at evaluating the effect of academic achievement awards on the academic performance of college students \citep{angrist2014opportunity}.
+Based on sex and discretized high school grades, $n=506$ second-year college students were stratified into $M=8$ blocks, with sizes ranging from 42 to 90.
+In each block, only approximately 25 students were assigned to the treatment group (receiving incentives); thus, the propensity scores were significantly different across blocks.

-For both data sets, we replicate the stratified randomization/rerandomization 1000 times to evaluate the repeated sampling properties of different estimators.
-Figure~\ref{fig:rd_dist} and Table \ref{tab:rd} show the results.
-Rerandomization is the preferable strategy, and the Lasso-adjusted estimator is superior to the unadjusted estimator.
-These conclusions are similar to those derived in the simulation studies.
+We consider the grade point average (GPA) at the end of the fall semester as the outcome.
+There were 23 baseline covariates, such as demographic variables, GPA in the previous year, and whether the students correctly answered tests about the scholarship formula.
+We adjust for the main effect, quadratic terms of the continuous covariates, and two-way interactions.
+The design matrix $\xm$ contains $p=253$ columns (covariates) and $n=506$ rows (observations).
+Based on the unadjusted estimator, the average treatment effect estimate is 0.032 and the 95\% confidence interval is $[-0.099, 0.163]$.
+Based on the Lasso-adjusted estimator, which selects two covariates (``gpapreviousyear'' and ``gpapreviousyear:test1correct'') into the model, the average treatment effect estimate is 0.038 and the 95\% confidence interval is $[-0.069, 0.146]$.
+Both confidence intervals contain zero, which means that there is insufficient evidence to support the effectiveness of the scholarship program.
+The Lasso-adjusted estimator appears to be more efficient than the unadjusted estimator because it shortens the interval length by 18\%.